kunert/py-optDMD/README.md

 ### BOP-DMD with sigma=0.1 from python code

 See the `ex-BOP-DMD.ipynb` notebook for implementation details.
+Note that the example notebook uses packages not strictly required by the package.

 ![BOP-DMD with sigma=0.1 from python code](examples/python_BOP-DMD.sigma=0.1.png)